Insulin Resistance: What is it and why does it matter?

 Vickie Petz Kasper, M.D.

-American Board of Lifestyle Medicine Diplomate
+Diplomate of the American Board of Lifestyle Medicine – Retired

 Learn more about Dr. Vickie